virgesmith/inexmo/README.md

 - [ ] customisable location of modules (default seems to work ok)?
 - [ ] control over header file order
-- [ ] module builds sometimes need 2 runs to trigger
+- [ ] are modules consistently rebuilding (only) when signature/code/compiler setting change?

 ## See also